 COSLA Strategic Migration Partnership (CSMP) is a function of the Migration, Population and Diversity team.
 It is one of a number of local authority-led Strategic Migration Partnerships based across the UK and works with partners from across the public, private and voluntary sector as a means of ensuring that Scotland is a welcoming place for new migrants.
 Our key partners include Scottish local authorities, the Home Office, the Scottish Government and a host of other stakeholders with an interest in migration issues in Scotland.

-Oversight of our work is provided through COSLA’s political decision-making system, ensuring that our member councils are at the heart of our policy development process.
-You can find out more about COSLA’s political structures by clicking here.
+Oversight of our work is provided through COSLA’s political structures, ensuring that our member councils are at the heart of our policy development process.